Basilica of Saint Mary Major, Rome, Italy

 Santa Maria Maggiore stands as the largest and oldest Marian sanctuary in the Western world.
 According to legend, the Virgin Mary directed its construction by causing snow to fall on the Esquiline Hill in the heat of August.
 Beneath the high altar rest fragments of the manger where tradition says Christ was laid at birth.
 Above, fifth-century mosaics speak the same faith expressed here for fifteen hundred years.
 Popes have come to pray before the Salus Populi Romani icon; Pope Francis was laid to rest here in 2025.

 The Esquiline Hill rises above Rome's busy streets, crowned by a church that claims primacy among the countless sanctuaries the world has raised to Mary.
-Santa Maria Maggiore—Saint Mary Major—holds titles accumulated across centuries: Basilica Liberiana for the pope who legendarily founded it; Our Lady of the Snows for the miracle that marked its site; Bethlehem of the West for the relic of Christ's manger preserved beneath its altar.
+Santa Maria Maggiore—Saint Mary Major—holds titles accumulated across centuries: Basilica Liberiana for the pope who legendarily founded it; Our Lady of the Snows for the August snowfall that legend says marked its site; Bethlehem of the West for the relic of Christ's manger preserved beneath its altar.

-Popes have made pilgrimage here across centuries.
-The Salus Populi Romani—Protectress of the Roman People—draws their particular devotion: an ancient icon of Mary that tradition attributes to Saint Luke painting from life.
-Pope Francis visited here before and after every journey abroad.
-In 2025, he was laid to rest within these walls, joining the faith of fifteen centuries.
+Popes have made pilgrimage here across centuries, drawn in particular to the Salus Populi Romani, Protectress of the Roman People.
+Pope Francis visited before and after every journey abroad, and in 2025 was laid to rest within these walls, joining the faith of fifteen centuries.

 Built to celebrate the Council of Ephesus's affirmation of Mary as Mother of God, Santa Maria Maggiore has served as Western Christianity's premier Marian sanctuary for fifteen centuries.
 Relics and icons deepen its significance.